SebastianBathrick/Chow/README.md

 ```

 # Chow
-Chow is a Python sublanguage for embedding in .NET projects, with an interpreter targeting .NET Standard 2.0 that has zero external dependencies.
+A Python-sublanguage interpreter written entirely in C# for embedding in .NET projects.
+It targets .NET Standard 2.0 and has no external dependencies.

 Currently, Chow is still in development, so features and implementations are subject to change, and use in production is not recommended until version 1.0.0+.

 ## Usecases
 - Run a safe and sandboxed Python code in your .NET application.